nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests for monthly revenue.
-2. User receives monthly revenue figure.
+2. System informs user that it showed monthly revenue figure.

    Use case ends.
    <br>